MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-update-hololens.md

 1. On your PC, download the [Advanced Recovery Companion](https://www.microsoft.com/p/advanced-recovery-companion/9p74z35sfrs8?activetab=pivot:overviewtab) from the Microsoft Store.
 1. Download the [most recent HoloLens 2 release](https://aka.ms/hololens2download).
 1. When you have finished these downloads, open **File explorer** > **Downloads**.
 Right-click the zipped folder that you just downloaded, and select **Extract all** > **Extract** to unzip it.
-1. Connect your HoloLens to your PC using a USB-A to USB-C cable .
+1. Connect your HoloLens to your PC using a USB-A to USB-C cable.
 (Even if you've been using other cables to connect your HoloLens, this one works best.)
 1. The Advanced Recovery Companion automatically detects your HoloLens.
 Select the **Microsoft HoloLens** tile.
 1. On the next screen, select **Manual package selection** and then select the installation file contained in the folder that you unzipped in step 4.
 (Look for a file with the .ffu extension.)
 1. Select **Install software**, and follow the instructions.

 ## Go back to a previous version - HoloLens (1st Gen)

 In some cases, you might want to go back to a previous version of the HoloLens software.
 You can do this by using the Windows Device Recovery Tool to reset your HoloLens to the earlier version.

 > [!NOTE]
 > Going back to an earlier version deletes your personal files and settings.